Your guide to a visa run in Thailand

 Transportation

-Arrange transportation to the border crossing or neighboring country where you plan to carry out your visa run.
+Arrange transportation to the border crossing or neighbouring country where you plan to carry out your visa run.
 This could be by bus, train, car, or flight, depending on your location and destination.
 Ensure you have all necessary tickets or reservations in advance.

 Knowledge of local border procedures